 - Investigation Process of Engineer License Defense in Arizona

 - A Cautionary Example from Our Engineer License Defense Lawyers

 - Talk with an Experienced Engineering License Defense Attorney

 - Reviews of Our Phoenix AZ Engineering License Attorneys

 You’ve worked hard to become a successful engineer, from navigating a grueling college education to sitting for the stringent board exams, and most importantly by doing great work for satisfied clients.
 When your engineering license becomes jeopardized by a complaint to the state board, the danger exceeds simply losing your license.

 Even having a Letter of Reprimand on your record can do permanent damage to your professional reputation, potentially costing you hundreds of thousands of dollars per year in lost clients who do a simple search on your credentials on the Arizona State Board of Technical Registration (ASBTR) website.

 The last thing you need in a situation like this is to try “going it alone.”
 You owe it to yourself to protect your professional reputation so you can keep doing good work without worry or fear.

-Why You Need an Engineer License Defense Attorney
+Why You Need an Engineer License Defense Attorney in AZ